 Financial information should be published at least annually and, where practical, we would also expect half yearly or quarterly financial reports to be provided.
-Revenue budgets and budgets for capital expenditure should be included.

-Details of items of expenditure over £30,000, including costs, supplier and transaction information (monthly).
+Details of items of expenditure over £30,000, including costs, supplier and transaction information (monthly), through a Health and Social Care recognised Centre of Procurement Excellence.

 - Financial audit reports

+- Standing financial instructions

 - Capital programme

-- Scheme of delegation

-Information should be made available on major plans for capital expenditure including any public-private partnership contracts.
+Through a Health and Social Care recognised Centre of Procurement Excellence, information should be made available on major plans for capital expenditure including any public-private partnership contracts.

-Senior staff and board members' allowances and expenses
+Staff and Board members' allowances and expenses

 Details of the allowances and expenses that can be incurred or claimed.
 It should include the total of the allowances and expenses incurred by or paid to individual senior staff and management board members by reference to categories.
 These categories should be produced in line with the authority's policies, practices and procedures and must at least include travel, subsistence and accommodation.
-For the purpose of this document, "senior staff" means staff whose role includes making strategic decisions about the organisation and whose basic salary is at Band 8D or equivalent or above.
+For the purpose of this document, "senior staff" means staff whose basic actual salary is at least £60,000 per annum.

-• Staff pay and grading structures
+Staff pay and grading structures

 This may be provided as part of the organisational structure and should, as a minimum, include senior staff salaries.
-The salaries should be stated in bands of $\pounds$ 5,000.
+The salaries should be stated in bands of £5,000.
 For more junior staff, levels of pay should be identified by salary range.

-The 'pay multiple' - the ratio between the highest paid salary and the median average salary of the whole of the authority's workforce.
+The "pay multiple" - the ratio between the highest paid salary and the median average salary of the whole of the authority's workforce.

-- Funding (including endowment funds) - Procurement and tendering procedures
+- Funding - Procurement and tendering procedures

-Details of procedures used for the acquisition of goods and services.
+Through a Health and Social Care recognised Centre of Procurement Excellence, details of procedures used for the acquisition of goods and services.